section-engineering-education/engineering-education/content/articles/multi-label-classification-with-scikit-multilearn/index.md

 ### Conclusion

-This is tutorial is helpful to someone who wants to learn about multi-label text classification.
+This tutorial is helpful to someone who wants to learn about multi-label text classification.
 We started with the difference between multi-class classification and multi-label classification.
 We then learned about the three different methods used for multi-label classification.

 We then used all these three techniques in building our model.
-We also did text preprocessing of the dataset by removing stop words and noisy data, text precessing ensures we have clean data before building our model.
+We also did text preprocessing of the dataset by removing stop words and noisy data; text preprocessing ensures we have clean data before building our model.

-In this tutorial, we were dealing with only one method which is problem transformation.
+In this tutorial, we were dealing with only one method, which is problem transformation.
 Problem transformation is made up of three techniques: Binary relevance, label powerset, and classifier chains.
-From this tutorial, we saw that binary relevance and label powerset have a higher accuracy score as compared to classifier chains.
+From this tutorial, we saw that binary relevance and label powerset have a higher accuracy score than classifier chains.

 Finally, we were able to make predictions using our model.
-This is what gauges the model, if a model can accurately make predictions the better the model.
+This is what gauges the model; if a model can accurately make predictions, the better the model.
 Using these steps, a reader should comfortably build a multi-label text classification model with scikit-multi learn.

 ### References